SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 # Introduction

 Galilean relativity is the model we use to describe relative velocities in everyday life and is fairly robust, requiring extremes to find the breaking points.
 Einstein’s famous thought experiment about light moving on a train is the perfect analog for describing problem involving Global Positioning System (GPS) Satellites and thier transmissions to Earth.
-Using Galilean relativity, we can illustrate the physical situation like in Figure \ref{gpsDemonstration}, however, anything beyond simple kinematics fails.
+Using Galilean relativity, we can illustrate the physical situation like in Figure \ref{fig:gpsDemonstration}, however, anything beyond simple kinematics fails.

 \begin{figure}
   \centering